apache/submarine/docs/design/SubmarineClusterServer.md

 ### Network fault tolerance

 In a distributed environment, there may be network anomalies, network delays, or service exceptions.
 After submitting metadata to the cluster, check whether the submission is successful.
-After the submission fails, save the metadata in the local message queue. a separate commit thread to retry;
+After the submission fails, save the metadata in the local message queue.
+A separate commit thread to retry;

 ### Cluster monitoring